 I had given up my post as Deputy Manager/Social Worker after 15 years at a Warwick Day Centre for adults with severe learning disabilities, to set myself up as a researcher, then re-creator of historically accurate wooden toys, dolls and games.

-After a very slow start, by making a few toys, selling at places like Kenilworth Market and even on Carnival day.
+After making a few toys, I started to sell them at places like Kenilworth Market and I even had a stall in the Abbey Fields on Carnival day.
+But It was a slow start.

-I expanded the business, by using my social work and teaching skills to create, then to validate, toy history and toy making courses, for Infant and Junior Schools.
-This as part of the then growing, National Curriculum.
+I expanded the business by using my social work and teaching skills to create, then to validate, toy history and toy-making courses, for Infant and Junior Schools.
+This was part of the then growing, National Curriculum.

-Every month I would make enough toys to sell at Craft Events locally, and in the Cotswolds, then enough of my little toy-kits for my practical toy-making workshops at schools, museums and on historic sites.
-Eventually, I became Tudor Toymaker to English Heritage, and Victorian Toymaker for the National Trust and other museums.
+Every month I would make enough toys to sell at local Craft Events and in the Cotswolds.
+I would also produce enough of my littletoy-kits for my practical toy-making workshops at schools, museums and historic sites.
+Eventually, I became Tudor Toymaker to English Heritage, and Victorian Toymaker for the National Trust, and at various museums.

 I soon had a full order book, which kept me exceptionally busy, and exceedingly happy – all my hard work was finally paying off!

-A further development was my historically accurate replicas of museum exhibits of wooden toys, dolls and games.
-These allowed children to have, hands-on experience during their visits.
+A further development was my historically accurate replicas of museum exhibits of wooden toys, dolls and games, allowed children to have, hands-on experience during their visits.

 Drawings by Cyril Hobbins